gotbahn/flex-box-grid/README.md

 ### Why use Grid at all?

-Using grid system can significant speed up your work, keep you code understandable and DRY.
+Using grid system can significant speed up your work, keep you code understandable, solid and DRY.

+### Why use Flexbox Grid System (FGS) instead float one?

+Simply.
+It's more flexible :) FGS provides you not only the same functionality as float one, it allows significant expand Grid functionality with sorting, reordering, aligning and distribution features.

+### Concerns?

+If you can't say, "Screw IE9" you probably not ready for Flexboxes model in general yet.
+Also at the moment FGS should contain vendor prefixes <code>-ms-</code> for IE10 and <code>-webkit-</code> for Safari, which increase little bit styles size.

+### Why use FlexGrid?
+What alternatives are exist?</dt>

+I tried to use [Foundation Grid](http://foundation.zurb.com/docs/components/grid.html) by Zurb, [Flexbox Grid](http://flexboxgrid.com/) by Kristofer Joseph, [Solved by Flexbox](https://github.com/philipwalton/solved-by-flexbox/blob/master/assets/css/components/grid.css) by Philip Walton and others.
+All of them not bad, but in my opinion too complicated for first meet, have specific namespaces and have not full features that Flexboxes model provides.

+FlexGrid uses simple object oriented name spacing, provides ease customization via Sass variables and have full list of Flexbox features.

 ## Contributing

 I'll check out your contribution if you:

-* Have a clear and comprehancive description for your changes in pull request.
+* Have a clear and comprehensive description for your changes in pull request.

 ## License